 One of the most popular hikes in the park is the trail to Laurel Falls.
 Arrive early in the morning to get the best views of the waterfall and take in the breathtaking scenery without the crowds.
-Other nearby waterfalls in Tennessee to visit include Cataract Falls and Mannis Branch Falls if you have extra time.
+Other nearby waterfalls to visit include Cataract Falls and Mannis Branch Falls if you have extra time.

 11. Greeter Falls